 {% endblock %}

-Using the `{% extend %}` tag, the child template inherits from the parent template.
-The `{% block %}` tags in the child template define the specific content that will replace those in the parent template.
+The {% extend %} tag in the child template inherits from the parent template.
+The {% block %} tags in the child template define the specific content that will replace those in the parent template.

 Template Inclusion

-Template inclusion, on the other hand, allows you to reuse HTML snippets in multiple templates without having to copy-paste code.
-You can define the common code in a separate template and include it in other templates wherever needed.
+Template inclusion allows reusing HTML snippets across multiple templates without copying code.
+You can define common code in a separate template and include it in other templates as needed.

-For instance, if an e-commerce website has many pages that contain a product catalog or product listing, the web developer can define a product listing template that includes this repetitive code.
-The product listing template can then be included in all the pages that contain the product catalog.
+For example, if an e-commerce website has many pages containing a product catalog, you can define a product listing template and include it in all pages displaying the catalog.

 {% for product in products %}